rajeswarmohanty/ogimage-testing/README.md

 og:image codes are implimented on https://puriwaves.nirmalya.in/product/mobile-wallpaper-lord-jagannath..

-I have coded in simple html files
+I have coded og:image code in simple html files